-Traditionally, Morse code has been taught by struggling through all the codes at a slow speed and then (slowly) progressing towards higher speeds.
+Traditionally, Morse code has been taught by struggling through the code characters at a slow speed and (slowly) progressing towards higher speeds.

 Just Learn Morse Code utilizes Koch's method for teaching Morse code.

 Farnsworth timing, reduces the speed of Morse code by increasing spacing between the characters.
 Using Farnsworth timing, characters are sent at higher speeds, while extra spacing is inserted between characters and words to slow the transmission.
 The advantage of this is that you get used to recognizing characters at a higher speed, and thus it will be easier to increase the speed later on.

 Using Farnsworth timing is optional in Just Learn Morse Code.

 The ARRL uses Farnsworth timing for transmissions, practice and test tapes up to 18 WPM (90 CPM).